EXPLAINER: Pakistan fatal flooding has hallmarks of warming

 —-

-Borenstein reported from Kensington, Maryland.
-Arasu from Delhi, India.
-Munir Ahmed contributed from Lahore, India and Aniruddha Gosal from Delhi, India.
+Borenstein reported from Kensington, Maryland, and Arasu from New Delhi.
+AP journalists Munir Ahmed in Lahore, Pakistan, and Aniruddha Ghosal in New Delhi contributed to this report.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment